pandora-s-git/LLMToolParser/README.md

 # LLM Tool Parser

 The `tool_parser.py` provides a tool for annotating Python functions and their parameters with descriptions for function calling.
 This tool is helpful for documenting functions and generating metadata suitable for tooling purposes.
+Compact, simple and should be pretty eazy to use!

 ## Usage